Menu

 Presenter Bio: Leah Seeger, MA, LMFT, LADC is a second career therapist who specializes in serving individuals, couples, and families with struggles complicated by trauma, challenging upbringings, and/or addictive issues.
 Leah provides therapy from a social justice, feminist, trauma-informed lens and is working to finalize her certification in Brainspotting.
 Leah worked in MICD (mental illness/chemical dependency) drug treatment facilities prior to entering private practice.
 Leah is currently the President-Elect for the Minnesota Association for Marriage and Family Therapy (MAMFT), and has previously worked as an adjunct professor in the Graduate Addiction Studies program at St. Mary’s University in Minnesota.
 Leah’s commentary on mental health issues in America has been featured in the New York Times, FiveThirtyEight, and the Washington Post.

 Presenter Bio: Rachael Cavegn, MA, LMFT, rcavegntherapy@gmail.com: Rachael Cavegn MA, LMFT is a mental health professional specializing in the use of neurofeedback training to address struggles with trauma/addiction, depression, anxiety, SPMI diagnoses and a wide range of additional mental health concerns.
 Her approach to therapy is through an Adlerian, feminist, social justice, trauma-informed lens, paying particular attention to how relationship dynamics and social systems impact our ability to establish and maintain good health.
 Prior to working in private practice Rachael spent 10 years specializing in trauma and addiction treatment in community-based programs and MICD (mental health/chemical dependency) treatment clinics.
-Rachael is a Minnesota Board of Marriage and Family Therapy (MN BMFT) approved supervisor, an American Association of Marriage and Family Therapy (AAMFT) supervisor candidate and is presently pursuing her certification as neurofeedback provider through the Biofeedback Certification International Alliance (BCIA).
+Rachael is a Licensed Marriage and family therapist who is board certified in neurofeedback (BCN) from the Biofeedback Certification International Alliance (BCIA).
+She is also a Minnesota Board of Marriage and Family Therapy (MN BMFT) approved supervisor, and an American Association of Marriage and Family Therapy (AAMFT) board approved supervisor.
 She has presented to community organizations throughout the metro area on the topics of trauma/addiction, grief and loss, and systems/relationship dynamics, and has developed and facilitated trainings for People Incorporated Mental Health Services, Minnesota CarePartner and Adler Graduate School.

 Description: We know many mental health providers feel they have inadequate training to address addiction issues.
 And that addiction is regularly viewed as a separate entity from other mental health concerns.